LibanMoo/Pharmacy-Management-System/readme.md

-This Pharmacy Management System is a semi light one it features include:
+This is ongoing Pharmacy Management System